 What time of year do treadmills go on sale?

-Fortunately cardio equipment goes on sale pretty frequently.
-Some brands offer sales practically year round, while others stick to the main holidays, like these:
+Fortunately, cardio equipment goes on sale pretty frequently.
+Some brands offer sales practically year-round, while others stick to the main holidays.
+To save on your next treadmill purchase, be sure to check out our holiday shopping guides:

 New Year’s Fitness Sales